 We have developed a custom PIM Costs tool to help you budget the costs of your PIM project.
 It includes selecting, designing, implementing, and licensing a PIM tool that fits your organization’s ambitions.

 The Business Benefits Of A Modern PIM Solution

 A well-designed PIM system can transform the way a company does business.
 It can be far more than a tool to present products to customers.
 PIM can also be the catalyst for change within a company.
 Many organizations have become more aware of the benefits of PIM.

 - Increased turnover – Help consumers find the products they’re looking for.
 This lets them buy directly and via distributor networks.
 Improve your up-sell and cross-sell opportunities.
-Produce targeted and larger product catalogs quickly.
+Produce targeted and more extensive product catalogs quickly.

 - An expanded product range – Streamline how you take on product lines.
 Then you can introduce more niche products at a lower cost.

 - Reduced costs – Free your product managers to spend time where it matters.
 Do this with PIM’s automation capabilities.
 Improve the quality of your data.
 Get distributors on your side as part of a quality supply chain.
 Potentially work to lower margins and support distribution partners.

 - Extension of the supply chain – PIM has low setup costs and easy functionality.
 This means distribution partners can seamlessly be added to routes to the market.

 - Shorter time to market – Rapidly take on new suppliers and products.
 Increase speed to market.
 You can also benefit from working with cost-effective suppliers and products.

 - A consistent customer experience – Ensure a personalized and consistent customer experience.
 Project a strong brand image and deliver up-to-date product data across all channels.